ZPTXDev/Quaver/CONTRIBUTING.md

 Run `git clone https://github.com/ZPTXDev/Quaver.git` to clone the repository to the 'Quaver' folder/directory.

-Then, navigate to the newly created folder/directory through your terminal and run `npm install` to install all dependencies.
+Then, navigate to the newly created folder/directory through your terminal and run `npm ci` to install all dependencies.

 You may follow [this](README.md#starting-quaver-for-the-first-time) to verify Quaver is installed correctly.